top of page

 Why Niche?

-1. People understand you in a few seconds
+1. People understand you instantly

-2. You’ll be remembered because it's specific and quirky
+2. You’ll be remembered (specific and quirky)

 3. The Halo effect.
 If you’re good at 1 thing you must be good at other things